Shutter Stream Automated Background Removal Tool

 Shutter Stream also includes the ability for users to add parts of the frame back in that might have been removed during the automated background removal process.
 Our ‘Alpha Opaque’ option allows users to use the Lasso tool to define a portion of an image to add back in.
 How it Works Video:

-While the Automated Background Removal Tool in the Shutter Stream and Shutter Stream 360 Product Photography Software will provide a streamlined workflow for product photography background removal, it does have its limitations.
+While the Automated Background Removal Tool in both Shutter Stream Product Photography Software and Shutter Stream 360 Product Photography Software will provide a streamlined workflow for product photography background removal, it does have its limitations.
 It is important to shoot product images under correct lighting conditions to eliminate shadows and provide contrast between objects and the background.
 Should users not have the correct lighting conditions, the Automated Background Removal Tool will still prove to be a powerful tool to automate (in most cases) the majority of the background removal process.
 Remaining backgrounds can then be removed using the Lasso (manual cut out) Tool to achieve a complete white background.
 Shutter Stream and Shutter Stream 360 Product Photography Software workflows tools (camera control, image capture, image editing, image processing) is a sure way to save time, money and effort when shooting product images while enabling users, regardless of experience to create high quality results.